 The role of HR and L&D in managing coaching activities

 HR and L&D departments have a central role to play in designing and managing coaching and mentoring within an organisation.
 The quality of coaching and the results it delivers depend on choosing appropriate coaches and mentors, managing relationships and evaluating success.

 HR and L&D practitioners need to understand when coaching and mentoring are appropriate and effective interventions in relation to other options.
-They also need to explore the relevance, appropriateness and credibility of any diagnostic tools and models that are used.
+They also need to explore the relevance, appropriateness and credibility of any models (such as the GROW or COACH approaches) that are used.
 And they need to be clear on how to select appropriate external coaches and mentors by having a clear set of critiera to match the individual and organisational needs.

 Useful contacts and further reading

 BRANN, A. (2014) Neuroscience for coaches.
 London: Kogan Page.

 JONES, G. and GORELL, R. (2018) How to create a coaching culture.
 2nd ed.
 HR Fundamentals.
 London: CIPD and Kogan Page.